-- A. Development proposals are encouraged to achieve the highest levels of sustainable design.
-In particular this relates to the following: - a.
+- A. Development proposals should achieve the highest practicable levels of sustainable design.
+As appropriate to the scale, nature and location, proposals should address the following matters: - a.
 Siting and orientation of buildings to optimise passive solar gain; and - b.
 The provision of renewable and low carbon energy solutions as part of development or by ensuring that development is designed to maximise the potential for renewable energy if retrofitted at a later date.
 Efforts should be taken to integrate such equipment neatly into the design of the building. - c.
 Maximising the energy resilience of individual buildings through the provision of battery technology to store on-site energy generation from renewable sources such as solar panels.
 Efforts should be taken to avoid damage to the fabric, appearance, or setting of the building. - d.
 The use of high quality, thermally efficient building materials, with the use of those required to achieve Passivhaus standard being particularly strongly encouraged. - e.
 Reducing water consumption through the installation of infrastructure such as grey water systems. - f.
 Maximising electricity usage over other forms of energy generation that contribute more significantly to climate change and the reduction in air quality. - g.
-The avoidance of fossil fuel energy systems. - Ensuring that domestic electrical systems in residential properties are sufficient to support electric vehicle charging to serve that dwelling (where off-street parking provision is made). - i.
-Alterations to existing buildings should be designed with energy reduction in mind and comply with current sustainable design and construction standards. - B. The retrofitting of heritage properties/assets is encouraged to reduce energy demand and to generate renewable energy where appropriate, providing it safeguards historic characteristics and development is done with engagement and permissions of relevant organisations.
-Efforts should be taken to avoid damage to the fabric, appearance, or setting of the building.
+The avoidance of fossil fuel energy systems. - h.
+Alterations to existing buildings should be designed with energy reduction in mind and comply with current sustainable design and construction standards. - B. The retrofitting of heritage properties/assets to reduce energy demand and to generate renewable energy will be supported where the works safeguards the historic character of the property/asset concerned.
+In addition, the works concerned should be designed to avoid unacceptable damage to the fabric, appearance, or setting of the building.